Addiction to Ambien

 - Withdrawal symptoms after discontinuing use

-Anyone experiencing serious side effects from zolpidem should seek immediate medical care.
+Anyone experiencing severe side effects from Ambien should seek immediate medical care.

-Zolpidem has long been considered a safe and generally less habit-forming-drug, particularly when compared to recent alternative drugs that have been used to treat sleeping disorders.
-For this reason, while zolpidem abuse and dependence are now appearing more widespread than once thought, there has been very limited research on zolpidem addiction and withdrawal.
+Zolpidem has long been considered a safe and generally less habit-forming-drug, particularly when compared to new alternative drugs that have been used to treat sleeping disorders.
+For this reason, while zolpidem abuse and dependence are now appearing more widespread than once thought, there has been minimal research on zolpidem addiction and withdrawal.

 Reports of withdrawal indicate that the severity of symptoms will likely depend on the individual’s background, as well as the length and intensity of their zolpidem use.

 - Anxiety or panic

 Detoxing from Ambien will usually always involve a tapering down approach.
 By gradually reducing the amount of Ambien doses over time, the patient’s body will slowly readjust to life without Ambien in the system.
 A tapered down detox process will help keep the body from becoming overactive, which could lead to panic attacks, high blood pressure, and convulsions.

 Some patients can taper off Ambien within two weeks, while it may take months for others.
 In both cases, though, the goal of Ambien detox is to minimize the discomfort and eliminate painful withdrawal symptoms.